solariumphp/solarium/docs/customizing-solarium.md

     -   Plugins can easily be disabled, for instance in case of issues or for debugging
     -   No issues with upgrading Solarium
     -   A very basic plugin could even be implemented using a closure, so plugins are not hard to use!
--   if for some reason method 2 fails, or you really favor extending, that's of course still possible.
-But the preferred method is using the plugin structure.

 Partial usage